devchallenges-io/curriculum/3-javascript/2-typescript/2-oop-in-typescript.md

+---
+seo:
+  title: "Master Object-Oriented Programming in TypeScript: A Complete Guide"
+  description: "Master TypeScript OOP: Learn encapsulation, inheritance, polymorphism, and abstraction for modular, reusable, and maintainable code."
+faqs:
+  - What is Object-Oriented Programming (OOP) in TypeScript?
+  - Object-Oriented Programming (OOP) is a programming approach that uses 'objects' to represent data and methods.
+In TypeScript, OOP allows developers to create reusable code through classes and interfaces.
+  - How do classes and objects work in TypeScript?
+  - In TypeScript, classes serve as blueprints for creating objects.
+A class can have properties, such as 'name', which stores information about the object, and methods that define the behaviors associated with the object.
+  - What are interfaces and abstract classes in TypeScript?
+  - Interfaces in OOP define a contract that classes must follow, ensuring consistency across implementations.
+Abstract classes serve as blueprints for other classes but cannot be instantiated directly.
+They can contain both concrete methods and abstract methods that must be implemented by derived classes.
+  - What is inheritance and how does it work in TypeScript?
+  - Inheritance in TypeScript allows you to create a new class that reuses properties and methods from an existing class.
+This promotes code reuse and establishes an inheritance hierarchy, allowing for more complex relationships between classes.
+  - What is encapsulation and how are access modifiers used in TypeScript?
+  - "Encapsulation is a core principle of OOP that restricts access to certain components of an object, protecting its internal state.
+TypeScript provides three primary access modifiers: public, private, and protected, which control the visibility of class members."
+  - What are setters and getters in TypeScript?
+  - Setters and getters are special methods that provide controlled access to private properties of a class.
+Setters allow you to set values while enforcing rules or constraints, whereas getters enable you to retrieve property values safely.
+---

 # Object-Oriented Programming in TypeScript

 **Object-Oriented Programming (OOP)** is a programming approach that revolves around "objects" containing both data and methods.
 It focuses on four key principles: _encapsulation_, _inheritance_, _polymorphism_, and _abstraction_.
 These principles empower developers to build code that is modular, reusable, and easy to maintain.
 OOP is widely used in software development because it allows us to model real-world scenarios effectively and handle complex applications efficiently.